Jake30123/foxbot-website/_portfolio/electrical.md

 *Note: The Arduino Uno Q would have been an absolutely perfect option but it would not have arrived in time.*

 ##### Motor/Servo Control
-The Raspberry Pi 5 cannot directly control and power servos or motors so we needed an intermediate to facilitate this control.
-In earlier PIE projects we learned how to use Arduino's and Adafruit Motor Shields, and since fancy motor control was not in the scope of the project or in our learning goals we opted to continue with this method of control.
-PIE also has a spare motor shield we could borrow which made it an easy choice given that our team also had multiple Arduino R4s are our disposal at the beginning (*foreshadowing*).
+The Raspberry Pi 5 cannot directly control and power servos or motors, so we needed an intermediate to facilitate this control.
+In earlier PIE projects, we learned how to use Arduinos and Adafruit Motor Shields, and since fancy motor control was not in the scope of the project or in our learning goals, we opted to continue with this method of control.
+PIE also has a spare motor shield we could borrow which made it an easy choice, given that our team also had multiple Arduino R4s at our disposal (*foreshadowing*).

 ##### System Power
 All the components we selected have to now be powered.
 All together, the *max* power draw of the system is as follows: